The Soon-coming of Jesus: A Promise is a Promise

 15 How might we add to, or remove from, this book?

-- Prophecy is dead unless it testifies to Jesus, and this prophecy is dead unless it testifies to Jesus.
+- Prophecy is dead unless it testifies of Jesus, and this prophecy is dead unless it testifies of Jesus.

 - We add to or take away from this Book when we inject a spirit other than that of Jesus in our interpretations or present it while overlooking the role that Jesus plays in this Book.